Niamh Shields talks us through how easy it is to make your own chilli oil and how versatile it is in the kitchen.

 How should you use it?

 Chilli oil is great on pizza: it's a perfect flavour enhancer and makes it sing – try it on this easy pizza with a pepperoni topping.
-A drizzle brightens up a quick pasta dish, and a little with mashed potatoes or on a cheese toastie will lift you temporarily from the gloom of winter.
+A drizzle brightens up pasta, like this classic spaghetti dish, and a little stirred into noodles or on a cheese toastie will lift you temporarily from the gloom of winter.
 Try it in this cheat's dan dan noodles recipe or lightly drizzled over these satay chicken udon noodles – the spice complements the peanuty flavours of the satay perfectly.
 Consequently, it's always worth spending a little bit of time to make your own, especially as it’s so easy.

 How do you make your own?

 There are a few things that you need to think about before you start.
 The first is botulism, an important consideration when making infused oils.

 Heat the oil to 180°C (356°F), let it cool down a bit so that it is below boiling, then add your chillies and other flavourings.
 If you add them straight away they will fry and the flavour will be slightly burned.

-Dried herbs, unless well sourced usually taste of dust, so I dry my own by just leaving them on the windowsill for a few days.
-I also like to add peppercorns for their spice and aroma, the fresher the better for flavour.
+Dried herbs, unless well-sourced usually taste of dust, so I dry my own by just leaving them on the windowsill for a few days.
+I also like to add peppercorns for their spice and aroma.